-The Blackpool Tramway extension joins the route along the promenade to Blackpool North Railway Station, along Talbot Road from North Pier.
+The Blackpool Tramway extension joins the existing route along the promenade to Blackpool North Railway Station.
+New tram lines travel along Talbot Road from their junction at North Pier.
 It’s expected to be completed and opened in 2019.

 The £22m extension forms part of Talbot Gateway regeneration project at Blackpool North train station.
 It includes a new tramway terminal, a four star Holiday Inn and office and retail units to let.

-The cost of the extension also includes two brand new Flexity2 trams to run on the tramway to cope with the extra passenger demand.
+The cost of the extension also includes two brand new Flexity2 trams.
+They will cope with the extra passenger demand.

 Progress at Blackpool Tramway Extension

 Visit Fylde Coast correspondent Barrie C Woods is doing a sterling job of documenting the progress of the Blackpool tramway extension at Talbot Road.
 Here are some recent photos, taken by him in January 2019 –

 The stretch of carriageway between West Street and Queens Square was due to reopen on Monday 21 January.
 It will now remain closed until the end of February 2019.
 More about the re-opening of Blackpool Promenade.

 Thanks go to official Visit Fylde Coast Contributor Barrie C Woods for these photos of the Tramway in Talbot Road.
 As Barrie said, it looks like it’s heading straight into the front doors of Wilko’s!
 Photos taken on 31st October 2018